2DegreesInvesting/ds.database/04_rdbms/README.md

 #> 2            2 metallurgy beta sells steel and installs solar panels
 #> 3            2 energy     beta sells steel and installs solar panels
 ```

-Once you’re finish working with the database, you should disconnect.

 ``` r
 connection |> DBI::dbDisconnect()